stochastictalk/plex/README.md

 # 🤩 Plex

+⚠️ under construction ⚠️

-A Python package for speech interaction with ChatGPT.
+A Python package for gaze-engaged speech interaction with ChatGPT.

 ## Installation